v6/vault-pov-training/README.md

     # Terraform variables
-    public_key = # Value: Contents of your personal SSH public key my_name    = # Your name or the name you'd like to apply to your environment
+    public_key = # Value: Contents of your personal SSH public key my_name    = # Your name or the name you'd like to apply to your environment region     = 'us-east-1' # Change it if you'd like, but if you do, you'll need to choose a value for 'training_ami' that exists in the region. vpc_id     = # Already set as the default VPC for you for this training, but change it to your preferred VPC if you are running this in your own account.

     # Environment variables
     AWS_ACCESS_KEY_ID     = # Value: Your AWS access key ID